Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 • Standard

-The standard tier features 5 deployment slots and can be configured to auto-scale on increasing traffic and load on the application.
+The standard tier features 5 deployment slots and can be configured to auto-scale with increasing application traffic and load.
 The production environment case fits into the standard tier plan.

 • Premium

-The premium tier is suitable for large scale comes with 20 deployment slots and can be taken backup 50 times a day.
+The premium tier is suitable for large scale deployment.
+It comes with 20 deployment slots and can be backed up 50 times a day.

 4. Isolated